TamraPeterson/fs-journal/quizzes/week04.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
+        Asynchronous code is a code that doesn't happen right away but can be triggered to happen at a later time or is something that will take time but doesn't stop the code processing.
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->
 ```
+        An event listener is set to trigger code when a certain thing happens.
+It waits for that thing to happen and then does what it's told to do.
 ```
 **3.** What does the `O` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->